EricFecteau/rust-data-analysis/README.md

 # Specification

 While this book uses larger-than-memory data (at least larger than 16 GB of RAM), at no point does the example bring all the data into memory at the same time.
 The memory spikes at a maximum of around 5 GB or so on some processes.
+Therefore, these examples can be run on pretty much any modern computer.

 # Contributing